 Human bone anatomy for cuboid syndrome

-Regardless of the nature of your pain, this running injury needs to be addressed in order to get you back to level of activity before your injury.
-The diagnosis of this condition can be made by your podiatrist using x-rays or MRIs to evaluate damage within the calcaneo-cuboid joint, misalignment of the joint, and/or determine if the cuboid bone/peroneal tendon is subluxed (displaced from its normal anatomical location).
+Regardless of the nature of your pain, cuboid syndrome is a form of foot pain that needs professional care to restore proper function and return you to your previous activity level.
+The diagnosis of this condition can be made by a Foot and Ankle Pain Specialist using x-rays or MRIs to evaluate damage within the calcaneo-cuboid joint, joint misalignment, and whether the cuboid bone or peroneal tendon is subluxed.

 Treatment options: